-Read this: Garmin Fenix 5 hands-on
+First look: Garmin Fenix 5 review

-All of the new Fenix watches are water rated to 100 metres, so you can go for a dip without worrying that the stainless steel body will get damaged.
+Good news swimmers, all of the new Fenix watches are waterproof rated to 100 metres, so you can go for a dip without worrying that the stainless steel body will get damaged.

 We've praised Garmin's smartwatch features on the Forerunner and Fenix watches in the past, and it looks like you'll get more of the same in the Fenix 5 collection so you'll be able to view call, text and email notifications on the watch display.
 There's Connect IQ support as well so you can add additional widgets, data fields and watch faces.

+Garmin's sports watches have always been battery powerhouses in the past and it's no different with the new Fenix watches.
+The Fenix 5 promises two weeks of battery life in smartwatch mode and 24 hours in GPS mode.
+With the Fenix 5S, you can expect to get up to eight days in smartwatch mode and 13 hours in GPS mode.
 Fenix 5X owners can expect to get up to 12 days battery life in smartwatch mode and 20 hours in GPS mode.
 All models are equipped with a power saving mode to squeeze out a few more hours of tracking.

-Price and release dates
+Garmin Fenix 5, 5X and 5S: Price and release dates

 The new Fenix 5, 5S and 5X are set to start shipping in Q1 2017.
-The Fenix 5 and Fenix 5S is expected to be priced at $599.99.
-The Fenix 5 Sapphire, Fenix 5S Sapphire and Fenix 5X are a little pricier at $699.99.
+The Fenix 5 is priced at $599.99, The Fenix 5 Sapphire edition bumps the price up to $849.99.

 Shop for recommended fitness trackers on Amazon